Intellectual Property MIP

-- Available in residential, limited residential or online programs.
-(Limited residential and online programs focus on patent law.)
+- Format: Residential, limited residential, online (Limited residential and online programs focus on patent law.)

-- Full-time or part-time students (Limited residential students must be full-time first semester.)
+- Full-time or part-time (Limited residential students must be full-time first semester.)

 - Full-time students must complete degree in 12 months.

-- Part-time residential students must complete degree within five years.
-Part-time online students must complete degree within three years.
+- Part-time residential must complete degree within five years.
+Part-time online must complete degree within three years.

 - How to apply: Apply by Law School Admission Council (LSAC) for residential programs.
 Apply on our website for limited residential or online programs.